 The OCD Center of Los Angeles offers individual therapy for treatment for adults, children, and adolescents with Pure Obsessional OCD, with a strong emphasis on Cognitive Behavioral Therapy (CBT).
-We have four therapists on staff, and our offices are open six days a week, including evening and Saturday appointments.
-If you would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200, or click here to email us.
+We have eight therapists on staff, and our offices are open six days a week, including evening and Saturday appointments.
+If you would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
+0), or click here to email us.

 Low-Fee Group Therapy For the Treatment of Pure OCD

 In addition to providing individual Cognitive Behavioral Therapy (CBT), the OCD Center of Los Angeles also offers five weekly, low-fee therapy / support groups for adults with OCD, Pure Obsessional OCD, and related conditions.
 Research has shown that group CBT is extremely effective for the treatment of all types of OCD, including Pure O. All groups at the OCD Center of Los Angeles are led by our professional staff therapists, and use the same CBT treatment protocol as our individual therapy program.
 Please note that all of our groups require an assessment prior to participation, and are open only to adults over the age of 18 with OCD, Pure Obsessional OCD, and related anxiety based conditions.
-Please note that we currently have two openings in each of our weekly low-fee groups for adults with OCD.
+Please note that we currently have two openings in our Tuesday evening and Saturday morning low-fee groups for adults with OCD.
 To learn more about our weekly groups for adults, click here.